lancopku/SACT/README.md

-# Self-Adaptive Control of
+# Self-Adaptive Control of Temperature
-This is the code for our paper *Global Encoding for Abstractive Summarization*, https://arxiv.org/abs/1805.03989
+This is the code for our paper *Learning When to Concentrate or Divert Attention: Self-Adaptive Attention Temperature for Neural Machine Translation*, https://www.aclweb.org/anthology/papers/D/D18/D18-1331/

 ***********************************************************